Looking for the most comprehensive list of national parks in the movies?

 We Are The Knights Who Say “Ni” | Monty Python & National Parks in the Movies

 So, who was the greatest King Arthur on the big screen?
 Richard Harris in Camelot?
 Sean Connery in First Knight?
-Well, if you were a World History teacher, like me, trying to interest a group of teenagers in the Middle Ages then it’s Graham Chapman from Monty Python and the Holy Grail.
+Well, if you were a World History teacher like I was and your goal was to interest a group of teenagers in the Middle Ages then it’s Graham Chapman from Monty Python and the Holy Grail.

 With knights who say “Ni,” a “Shrubber” named Roger, a killer rabbit and so much more, what’s not to love?
 As David Sims in the Atlantic Magazine wrote, “forty years (plus) after its release, the film remains the gold standard in subversive comedy.”